 The qualitative study explores midwives’ experiences of caring for high risk BAME women against a backdrop of evidence that reveal that this group have significantly higher maternal and perinatal mortality rates compared to their white British counterparts.
 This is a cause of great concern, says Sarah.

-A 2018 study concluded that overall 40% (5 times higher than in white British women) all direct maternal deaths occurred in women from BAME groups.
+A 2018 study concluded that overall deaths in pregnancy and childbirth are 5 times higher among black women than among white women in the UK.
 This is especially worrying given they accounted for less than 20% of residents in England and Wales during the same time period.
 Along with increased risk of maternal death a study conducted in 2013 concluded that mothers of black ethnic origin were twice as likely to have a stillbirth than mothers of white ethnic origin.

 The study, the first of its kind, involved interviews with twenty midwives who had recent experience of caring for women from BAME groups who were at high risk.